vanthaiunghoa/ERC998-1155TD/README.md

 # ERC998-ERC1155 "TopDown" Composable Token basic implementation

 ## Description
-A basic implementation of the top-down *ERC998-ERC1155 Composable Token*.
+A basic implementation of the top-down *ERC998-ERC1155* "Composable Token".
 This implementation gives the ability to an *ERC721* token to own multiple *ERC1155* tokens (fungibles and/or non-fungibles).
 >This implementation relies on the OpenZeppelin's *ERC721.sol* to define the composable token as well as the *ERC1155.sol* implementation and the *ERC1155Holder.sol* utility to handle the transfers of *ERC1155* tokens from and to a parent composable token.

 ## Usage